Rdatatable/data.table/README.md

   35.  `dcast.data.table` now returns a friendly error when fun.aggregate value for missing combinations is 0-length, and 'fill' argument is not provided.
 Closes [#715](https://github.com/Rdatatable/data.table/issues/715)

+  36.  `rbind/rbindlist` binds in the same order of occurrence also when binding tables with duplicate names along with 'fill=TRUE' (previously, it grouped all duplicate columns together).
+This was the underlying reason for [#725](https://github.com/Rdatatable/data.table/issues/715).
+Thanks to Stefan Fritsch for the report with a nice reproducible example and discussion.

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: